chromium/chromium/docs/mac/arc.md

 `#import` or an `@` keyword) unguarded by `__OBJC__`, it would not compile in C++ and therefore is not included by C++ code.

+## Warning!
+Dangers! {#dangers}

+There are some bits of AppKit that are incompatible with ARC.
+Apple has not updated the documentation to call this out, so a heads-up:

+When creating an `NSWindow`, you _must_ set the `.releasedWhenClosed` property to `NO`.
+It's recommended that you do so immediately after creating it with `alloc`/`init`.
+If you fail to do so, then closing the window will cause it to release itself, and then when the owning pointer releases it, it will be a double-release.

 ## Examples of conversion from non-ARC to ARC {#examples}

 ### Objective-C Classes {#examples-objc-classes}